scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 * **Avoid breaking binary compatibility** through careful design and evolution of your library interfaces
 * Communicate binary compatibility breakages clearly through **versioning**

-## MiMa - Check binary compatibility with previous library versions
+## MiMa - Checking binary compatibility against previous library versions

 The [Migration Manager for Scala](https://github.com/typesafehub/migration-manager) (MiMa) is a tool for diagnosing binary incompatibilities between different library versions.
 It works by comparing the class files of two provided JARs and report any binary incompatibilities found.